sybirg/cascade/README.md

 * in_degrees.m : For calculating the in-degree of each node
 * cascade.m : For calculating the cascade set of a given node

-### Example data files:
+### Example MATLAB data files:
-* directed_adjacency_matrix_of_ecoli_reaction_graph.mat : Adjacency matrix of the reaction graph converted from the metabolic network model of E.coli (iJO1366) in Matlab format
+* directed_adjacency_matrix_of_ecoli_reaction_graph.mat : Adjacency matrix of the reaction graph converted from the metabolic network model of E.coli (iJO1366)
-* rxn_list.mat : Reaction list of the E. coli reaction graph corresponding to the adjacency matrix in Matlab format
+* rxn_list.mat : Reaction list of the E. coli reaction graph corresponding to the adjacency matrix

 ## Examples of MATLAB codes for calculating cascade numbers